European Literary Trails: Study Abroad Program

 What to Know Before You GO

 Dear prospective "Eurotrailers:" as I prepare to travel with you for three weeks in May-June, here are my thoughts.
-I know that some of you have never traveled much in the US.
+I know that some of you may have never traveled much.
 Some of you have never traveled outside of the US.
-Some of you have never been on the airplane, let alone on a trans-Atlantic flight.
+Some of you may have flown within the US but never on a trans-Atlantic flight.
 By enrolling and participating in "European Literary Trails" Study Abroad Program, you are about to change all that.
 When you are back, you will be able to delete those "nevers" from your life story and to include foreign travel experience as one of your educational achievements - a highlight of your college résumé.

-Practical information, such as what to pack, how to prepare, etc., will be covered during pre-departure sessions each Spring.
-Those sessions are conducted by the International Education Office and by me, and they are mandatory.
+Practical information, such as what to pack, how to prepare, etc., will be covered during mandatory pre-departure sessions in the Spring.
+Those sessions are conducted by the International Education office and by me.
 In addition to such practical resources as my "Travel Chest" and other pages of this website, there are various travel guide books with lots of information about countries we'll visit.
 You will be well advised to browse through some of these books over coffee in local bookstores before you choose the one you like best.
 Start your pre-departure research as soon as you begin browsing through guide books--and record everything in your Study Abroad journal (see below).

 More importantly, however, I'd like you to consider carefully the following set of RULES, some of which I adopt from RU Student Booklet as well as from materials developed by other directors of Study Abroad Programs.
 Since "European Literary Trails" Program goes to two different countries, it is of paramount importance that you are familiar with the text below because, when you are accepted to the Program, you will sign the printable version of this document.
 Why?
 Well, read on.